sonata-project/SonataAdminBundle/docs/getting_started/creating_an_admin.rst

 .. note::

-    If you're not seeing the nice labels, but instead something like "link_add", you should make sure that you've `enabled the translator`_.
+    If you're not seeing the nice labels, but instead something like "link_add", you should make sure that you've `enabled the translator`_ and cleared your app's cache.

 .. _`enabled the translator`: http://symfony.com/doc/current/book/translation.html#configuration